Who is United Consumers, Inc.?

 Your Rights When Dealing with United Consumers, Inc.

-There are strict regulations about what a collection agency can and cannot do in the United States.
-For example, the FDCPA prevents the use of abusive or deceptive tactics to collect any debt, whether or not you actually owe it.
-In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
+There are strict regulations about what a third-party collection agency can and cannot do in the United States.
+For example, the FDCPA prevents the use of abusive or deceptive tactics to collect any debt, regardless of whether you actually owe it.
+In addition, it provides you with many rights to ensure that collection agencies don’t take advantage of you.
 In particular:

 - United Consumers, Inc. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.